Harvard-ACMG/knowledge-base/first-time-setup.md

 ## Sign up for email lists

-See our [Mailing lists wiki page](email-lists.md) for more information how to sign up for the Harvard-ACMG GEOS-Chem email lists.
+See our [Subscribe to Email Lists](email-lists.md) page for more information how to sign up for the Harvard-ACMG GEOS-Chem email lists.